Claudia Casavecchia, DVM

 Dr. Wallis grew up in Carbondale, PA.
 Dr. Wallis’ family owns a restaurant, so with the service industry in his blood, he has always enjoyed talking with people from different backgrounds and making people happy.

 Dr. Wallis completed his undergraduate studies at Purdue University with a Bachelor’s Degree in Animal Science in 2016 and went to Virginia-Maryland College of Veterinary Medicine and graduated this year.

-“I knew I wanted to be a veterinarian since I was very young.
+Here’s a quote of why Dr. Wallis decided he wanted to be in the Veterinary field, “I knew I wanted to be a veterinarian since I was very young.
 I always wanted to give a voice to animals and I love having the opportunity to make their lives as safe and healthy as possible.”